 When you’re checking for prostate cancer, it’s important to know the symptoms.
 When you’re aware of the signs, prostate cancer can be caught early.
-Because prostate cancer doesn’t typically show signs early on, this particular cancer is typically found through PSA blood test or digital rectal exams.
+Because prostate cancer doesn’t typically show signs early on, prostate cancer testing typically involves a PSA blood test or digital rectal exams.

 But, there are typically five major warning signs of prostate cancer; however, as cancer progresses, symptoms typically involve the urinary system.
-Because the prostate is located close to the urethra and bladder, symptoms might include 1 :
+Because the prostate is located close to the urethra and bladder, symptoms might include:

 - Frequent urination